djcsdy/app-publisher/.github/README.md

 |**Value Default**   ||
 |**Command Line Arg**|*__-vfn \| --version-force-next__*|

 A version number to use as the 'next version'.
-Version calculation will not be performed other than for reading in the current version, skipping an SCM step.
+Version calculation will not be performed other than for reading in the current version from the local version files, skipping an SCM step.

 Usage: